Kral Şakir

-King Şakir (Kral Şakir) is a Turkish animated television series created by Varol Yaşaroğlu, Berk Tokay and Haluk Can Dizdaroğlu and produced by Grafi2000 for Cartoon Network Turkey, Boomerang Turkey and TRT 1.
+King Şakir (Kral Şakir) is a Turkish animated television series created by Varol Yaşaroğlu, Berk Tokay and Haluk Can Dizdaroğlu and produced by Grafi2000 for Cartoon Network Turkey,and Boomerang Turkey.
 The series' sneak peek premiered on April 23, 2016.
 It premiered officially on May 16, 2016 as Cartoon Network Turkey's first local series.
-It also airs in many other countries throughout Western Asia and North Africa in October 2010.
 In 2024, the animated series began airing in Russia on the Солнце channel.

 A spinoff series, Kral Şakir Mini was released on New Year's Eve in 2024.
 The series targets music videos towards preschoolers.

 Premise

 The series tells the adventures of an anthropomorphic lion named Şakir who lives with his little sister, a cat named Canan, mother named Kadriye, whose also a cat, and his lion dad Remzi, his adopted 120-year-old tortoise father, Peyami, and their best friend, Necati, a purple elephant.
 There is also Mirket, a brown meerkat scientist who has a laboratory, and Tanju, a brown homeless dog who lives on the streets and is unemployed.
 The three main villains of the show are Kürşat, Ercan, and Necmi, who are a vulture, a gorilla, and a fox respectively.
 Starting in episode 235, Nejati's cousin, a pink elephant named Filsu is introduced, she is the first character on the show to be disabled, and uses a wheelchair to get around.
 The show is set in an animated version of İstanbul, but includes magic, spaceships and parallel realms.